 In addition to the comfortable rooms, there are various activities that will gradually help the parent stop drinking and embrace a sober life.
 They are introduced to therapies such as yoga that aim at preoccupying their minds until they can finally stop drinking.

-Additionally, the use of medication assisted treatment can help a parent recover pretty soon.
-The effect of these treatment options are long lasting and often help them stop their drinking habits altogether.
-The therapeutic interventions used tend to substitute the abused substance and also prevents withdrawal symptoms.
+Additionally, the use of medication-assisted treatment can help a parent recover pretty soon.
+The effect of these treatment options are long-lasting and often help them stop their drinking habits altogether.
+The therapeutic interventions used tend to substitute the abused substance and also prevent withdrawal symptoms.

-Some of the drugs used during treatment will block the effects caused by the abused substance.
-As a result, consuming the substance such as alcohol may not achieve the desired effect, so the parent sees no need of using alcohol any more.
+Some of the drugs used during the treatment will block the effects caused by the abused substance.
+As a result, consuming a substance such as alcohol may not achieve the desired effect, so the parent sees no need of using alcohol any more.